 Global health is top priority, with a strong focus on MNCH

-Overall, Canada provided 42% (US$319 million in 2016) of its health ODA through core contributions to multilateral organizations.
+Overall, Canada provided 42% (US$334 million in 2016) of its health ODA through core contributions to multilateral organizations.
 Canada hosted the fifth replenishment of the Global Fund to Fight AIDS, Tuberculosis, and Malaria (Global Fund) in 2016 and pledged CAD804 million (US$619 million) for 2017 to 2019, an increase of 23% in nominal CAD terms compared to its 2014 to 2016 pledge (CAD650 million).
 Apart from the Global Fund (50% of multilateral health ODA), key recipients included Gavi, the Vaccine Alliance (Gavi; 25%) and the World Bank's International Development Association (IDA; 9%).
 Of the CAD520 million (US$435 million, according to Gavi’s conversion) in Gavi pledges for 2016 to 2020, CAD500 million is direct funding and CAD20 million is earmarked funding for francophone African countries.

-Bilateral ODA for health stood at US$445 million of total health ODA in 2017 (latest year for which bilateral data is available), up from US$413 million in 2015.
+Bilateral ODA for health stood at US$524 million of total health ODA in 2017 (latest year for which bilateral data is available), up from US$466 in 2016.
 This makes health the second-largest sector of Canada’s total bilateral ODA, at 17%.
-Canada is the second-largest DAC donor to basic nutrition after the US (for more details, see the ‘Deep Dive: Nutrition’).
+Canada is the second-largest DAC donor to basic nutrition after the US (for more details, see ‘Sector: Nutrition’).
 Investments in bilateral nutrition accounted for 18% of bilateral health ODA (US$94 million), although it decreased by 8% from 2016.
-Other bilateral investments to health in 2017 targeted basic health care (14%), infectious disease control (12%), and health personnel development (9%).
-These highlight Canada’s three thematic priorities within the maternal, newborn, and child health (MNCH) sector—including nutrition, health systems strengthening, accountability, and treatment and prevention of diseases, including infectious diseases and SRHR.
+Other bilateral investments to health in 2017 targeted basic health care (17%), infectious disease control (12%), and reproductive health care (9%).
+These highlight Canada’s three thematic priorities within the maternal, newborn, and child health (MNCH) sector—including nutrition, health systems strengthening, and treatment and prevention of diseases, including infectious diseases and SRHR.
 Canada does not have priority countries for bilateral health cooperation, although the FIAP stipulates that by fiscal year (FY) 2021-2022, at least 50% of Canada’s bilateral ODA will be directed to sub-Saharan African countries.

 GAC’s Minister of International Development and La Francophonie leads on policy development with support from the Deputy Minister of International Development